 During these challenging times, supporting each other is even more important than it is under “normal” circumstances.
-The WFU CRC is up and running virtually, and ready to provide support wherever members of or community are.
-For anyone who is a part of the greater Wake Forest University community and in need of support to maintain sobriety, we are here for you.
+The WFU CRC is up and running virtually, and ready to provide support wherever members of our community are.
+For anyone who is a part of the greater Wake Forest University community and in need of support to maintain their recovery, we are here for you.
 Through virtual meetings, peer support, and links to other support resources the CRC remains a source of support.
-Email us at RECOVERY@nullWFU.EDU to connect or learn more.
+Email us at email@example.com to connect or learn more.

 What’s a CRC?